SemanticBeeng/lms-clean/report.md

 ## Arithmetic

 We implement a graph with each node being a basic arithmetic operation (+,*,-,%,min,max) and a data type that is upper bounded by a basic arithmetic operation interface such that the one of Int, Double and Float implement.
-Those kind of computation graph are a good sanity check as well as a clear example of a compuation graph.
-We will use them to do benchmarking of their evaluation time perfomance as a staged meta-program and as a normal program.
+Those kind of computation graph are a good sanity check as well as a clear example of a computation graph.
+We will use them to do benchmarking of their evaluation time performance as a staged meta-program and as a normal program.
 We do not take into account the time the efficiency of building those graphs and do the safety checks (like cycle check) because we want to measure efficiency in a "build once, evaluate often" context.
 We also add Constant Node that represent some fixed weights inside the graph.

 ### Benchmark

 For benchmarking purposes, we will randomly generate 2000 nodes big graph.
 The graph are build in a way that they stay balanced: each node is at most input of only 1 more node than any other node.
 We use Int as the Data type.

-We compare the non-staged computation graph to a meta-program that doesn't benefit from the optimised implemenation of Int.
-The optimisd implementation of Int differs from the non optimised optimisation of Int by the usage smart-constructors that can optimize some operation such as multiplication with 0 or 1, or addition with 0 or binary operation on constants.
+We compare the non-staged computation graph to a meta-program that doesn't benefit from the optimised implementation of Int.
+The optimised implementation of Int differs from the non optimised optimisation of Int by the usage smart-constructors that can optimize some operation such as multiplication with 0 or 1, or addition with 0 or binary operation on constants.

-We build 100 different graph and average the evaluation time to achieve meaninful results.
+We build 100 different graph and average the evaluation time to achieve meaningful results.
 Benchmarks are run on a thinkpad t440s:

-Average evalation time:
+Average evaluation time:

 * non-staged program: 2156 microseconds
 * staged program: 171 microseconds.